Abronia fragrans: Distribution and habitat

-Blooms

-The flowers of this plant open in the evening and close again in the morning, a habit which gives the Nyctaginaceae family its common name of Four O'clocks.
+Cultivation

+Sweet sand-verbena is grown in gardens for its attractive blossoms and fragrance, and to attract butterflies.
+In garden settings it is not as exacting of soil requirements as it is in the wild.

 Uses

-Sweet sand-verbena is grown in gardens for its attractive blossoms and fragrance, and to attract butterflies.
-Its shape may be extremely tolerant of Sun and heat.

 The Indigenous peoples of the Southwest use the plant as a wash for sores and insect bites, to treat stomachache, and as an appetite booster.
 Among the Navajo, it is used medicinally for boils and taken internally when a spider was swallowed.
 The Kayenta Navajo use it as a cathartic, for insect bites, as a sudorific, as an emetic, for stomach cramps, and as a general panacea.
 The Ramah Navajo use it as a lotion for sores or sore mouth and to bathe perspiring feet.

 The Keres mix ground roots of the plant with corn flour, and eat to gain weight.
 They also use this mixture to keep from becoming greedy, and they make ceremonial necklaces from the plant.

 The Ute use as a roots and flowers for stomach and bowel troubles, whereas the Zuni use the fresh flowers alone for stomachaches.
 The Acoma and the Laguna mix the ground roots with cornmeal and eat the mixture as food.